 Well known and underappreciated.
 How many people I’ve seen cringe or curl up their nose when mention of this is heard, I could not count.
 If they’re unfamiliar with it, the same reaction comes when they learn the main ingredient is blood.
 Fools for not even giving it a chance.
 Hopefully that’s enough berating to make you try it and when you do, try the best.
 Clonakilty is famous nationwide, while another great brand is Rosscarbery, both hailing from West Cork.
 Fresh pig’s blood, oats and spices are the usual make up for this rich, flavourful sausage.
 Black pudding can easily be found served on any proper full Irish breakfast, which brings me to the next must eat.

-A full Irish I feel is an obvious must, but nonetheless, it must be included.
+A full Irish is an obvious must.
 This was my first and last meal in Ireland.
-Unhealthy, greasy and great with a pint of Guinness alongside, it’s perfect for those dreary, hungover mornings as I’m sure you’ll have a few.
+Unhealthy, greasy and great with a pint of Guinness.
+Perfect for those dreary, hungover mornings and don’t worry, I’m sure you’ll have a few here.
 Each one will vary ever so slightly, but the main components are an egg or two, hash brown, black and white pudding, bacon, sausage and toast.
 From here it could have the addition of grilled tomatoes, beans, mushrooms, soda bread, farl (potato bread) and I’m sure I’m still missing a couple.
 Sorry vegetarians as this is probably not your idea of a balanced breakfast, but it is heavenly.
 Somehow a blissful experience as it eases you back to bed for a kip.

 This one is broad, but ultimately you’re on an island nation so the seafood is guaranteed to be local, fresh and superb.
 Seafood was the majority of my diet while here.
 I found it hard not to order.
 From smoked Atlantic salmon (or organically raised), monkfish, famous Dublin bay prawns, sea trout, all sorts of molluscs and this list could just keep going.
 Needless to say, indulge yourself while the getting is good.
 A great way to sample a variety of seafood is by attending the Galway International Oyster and Seafood Festival and the restaurants in the city during this time featuring many fruits of the sea.
-To check out my experience at the festival, click here.
-Galway International Oyster Festival 2017
+Check out my experience at the festival here, Galway International Oyster Festival 2017.

 Fish ‘n’ Chips